Pharmaceutical Drugs Are Poisoning Our Drinking Water

 Ten years previous, German researchers found clofibric acid, phenazone and fenofibrate, all medications, within local waters.
 Other researchers found antibiotics, chemotherapy drugs and chemical hormones in water supplies.
 The USDA’s Agricultural Research Service had also found clofibric acid in groundwaters near recharging sewer systems.

-More than two decades ago, EPA scientists found sewage sludge with nicotine, aspirin and caffeine extracts.
+More than two decades ago, U.S. Environmental Protection Agency scientists first found waste waters in municipal areas were full of pharmaceuticals.
+This also included nicotine, aspirin and caffeine extracts.

 Tulane University scientist Glen Boyd found drugs in the Mississippi River, Lake Ponchetrain and in Tulane’s drinking water.
 They also found sterone, clofibric acid, and naproxen.
 Estrone levels went as high as 80 PPT (parts per trillion).